mosmar99/ChessProjectClass/README.md

 ## Declarations
 I, Isac Paulsson, declare that I am the sole author of the content I add to this repository.
+I, Mahmut Osmanovic, declare that I am the sole author of the content I add to this repository.